eead-csic-compbio/AlloSHP/README.md

 + **FASTQ files** from the samples to be analyzed, which should belong to the same taxa, and perhaps some outgroups as well.
 These can be GBS, RADseq, RNAseq or even WGS sequence reads.

----
-In the forthcoming sections we illustrate how to test this pipeline with three reference genomes used in our benchmark (*Bdistachyon.fna*, *Bstacei.fna* and *Bsylvaticum.fna*), which have the following chromosome name prefixes, respectively: Bd, Chr and chr.
+*In the forthcoming sections we illustrate how to test this pipeline with three reference genomes used in our benchmark (Bdistachyon.fna, Bstacei.fna and Bsylvaticum.fna), which have the following chromosome name prefixes, respectively: Bd, Chr and chr.*
----

 ## 2) Simple mode: mapped reads